Prosperteni/recipe-page-main/README.md

 ### Continued development

-I am very initrigued and intrested in IT, this stage in my life, I am more inclined to robotics and Artificial Intelligence, In yesrs to come, I hope to improve especially on those two parts of my skills.
+I am very initrigued and intrested in IT, this stage in my life, I am more inclined to robotics and Artificial Intelligence, In years to come, I hope to improve especially on those two parts of my skills.

 ## Author